amnn/typed-geomlab-report/report.md

     \end{math}

     $\mathbb{S}\equiv\mathbb{S}_k\ldots\mathbb{S}_0$ and $\tau\equiv\tau_k$.
     \\[1em] As our desugaring procedure removes nested patterns in favour of nested case expressions, our rule here only needs to deal with patterns that are one constructor deep.
-For each such pattern, we create the smallest type that contains any expression that could match it ($\mathcal{P}$ defined below), and we unify all of these with the type of the case argument.
+For each such pattern, we create the smallest type that contains any expression that could match it ($\mathcal{P}$ defined below) and we unify all of these with the type of the case argument.
 To get the type of the expression, we unify the types of all the $e_i$'s.
     \\[1em] $\mathcal{P}(pat_i, e_i)$ is defined as:
     \begin{enumerate}[(a)]
     \item $pat_i$ a numeric, string, bool or atom pattern\hfill{\scriptsize(literal pattern)}